 - First fill in the application form: EPTA Individual Membership Application.
 The form asks you to tell EPTA something about yourself, and to supply the name of one referee.
-Email or post it to the EPTA Secretary (address on the form).
+Email it to the EPTA Secretary (address on the form).
 Your application will be considered by the EPTA Exec, after which, if successful, you will be a ‘candidate member’.

 - Second, once you have received word that you are a candidate member, arrange to pay for EPTA membership, which includes subscription to the Association’s journal, JEPTA.
 You can do this on the publisher’s website.
 Here you can buy EPTA full or student membership, which you will note is slightly cheaper than a journal subscription alone.

 Once you are a candidate member who has paid your subscription, your name will be presented to the next conference for ratification by members, and you will become a full, associate or student member according to your application.

 Maybe you are interested in bringing your theological college or institution into membership.
 Institutional members are drawn from Pentecostal and charismatic institutions in Europe, and nominate a representative to vote on their behalf in business meetings.